taynguyen/cfs-service/docs/technical-thought.md

 Both is good, Postgrest is better for writing large data, MySQL is better or reading large data.
 I also have more experience with MySQL.
 I think we go with MySQL
 => MySQL

+## Model:
+ - Would designed this as separated service with user or agency.
+That would reduce the complexity of the service.
+And it's only for the events, don't need to care about user, permission, or agency management.

 ## Storing datetime
  - Storing as type datetime or UNIX: prefer UNIX to use the supported datetime function in SQL, make our query life easier.
  - Store as UTC, NO local datetime stored